-In the history of speech recognition software technology, this was the era of ‘baby talk’; only numbers and digits could be comprehended.
-In 1952, ‘Audrey’ was invented by Bell Laboratories which could only understand numbers.
-But in 1962, the ‘shoebox’ technology was able to understand 16 words in English.
+In the history of voice recognition technology, this was the era of “baby talk”, with only numbers and digits able to be comprehended.
+In 1952, Audrey was invented by Bell Laboratories which could only understand numbers.
+But in 1962, the shoebox technology was able to understand 16 words in English.
 Later, voice recognition was enhanced to comprehend 9 consonants and 4 vowels.

-The U.S. Department of Defense contributed heavily towards the development speech recognition systems and from 1971 to 1976, it funded the DARPA SUR (Speech Understanding Research) program.
-As a result, ‘Harpy’ was developed by Carnegie Mellon which had the ability to comprehend 1011 words.
+The U.S. Department of Defense contributed heavily towards the development speech recognition systems and from 1971 to 1976.
+It funded the DARPA SUR (Speech Understanding Research) program.
+As a result, Harpy was developed by Carnegie Mellon which had the ability to comprehend 1,011 words.
 It employed a more efficient system of searching for logical sentences.

-A doll was also made for children in 1987; it was known as ‘Julie’ and it could be trained by children to respond to their speech.
-But speech recognition systems of the 80s had one flaw: you had to take a break between each spoken word.
+A doll was also made for children in 1987.
+It was known as Julie and it could be trained by children to respond to their speech.
+But speech recognition systems of the 80’s had one flaw – You had to take a break between each spoken word.

-With the introduction of faster microprocessors, speech software became feasible.
-In 1990, the company Dragon released ‘Dragon Dictate’ which was the world’s first speech recognition software for consumers.
-In 1997, they improved it and developed ‘Dragon NaturallySpeaking’; you could speak 100 words in a minute.
+With the introduction of faster microprocessors, voice recognition technology became feasible.
+In 1990, the company Dragon released Dragon Dictate which was the world’s first voice recognition system for consumers.
+In 1997, they improved it and developed Dragon NaturallySpeaking.
+With this solutions users could speak 100 words per minute.

 In 1996, the first voice activated portal (VAL) was made by BellSouth.
 However, this system is inaccurate and still is a nuisance for many people.

-By 2001, speech recognition development had hit a plateau, until Google came along.
-Google invented an application called ‘Google Voice Search’ for iPhones which utilized data centers to compute the enormous amount of data analysis needed for matching user queries with actual examples of human speech.
+By 2001, speech recognition technology development had hit a plateau, until Google came along.
+Google invented an application called Google Voice Search which utilized data centers to compute the enormous amount of data analysis needed for matching user queries with actual examples of human speech.